Cisco-owned ThousandEyes launches AI to predict and fix internet outages, teases ChatGPT-style tech

-Cisco's ThousandEyes internet monitoring unit on Monday unveiled a new artificial intelligence-powered product it said will allow for much faster prediction and diagnosis of internet outages and disruptions.
+Cisco's ThousandEyes internet monitoring unit on Monday unveiled new artificial intelligence-powered capabilities it said will allow for much faster prediction and diagnosis of internet outages and disruptions.

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.

+Cisco ThousandEyes terms itself the "Google Maps" of the internet.
+That's because it has a broad, end-to-end view of every user and any application over any network.

+Founded 15 years ago, the company says it's been investing lots into AI in the past several years.

-But now, ThousandEyes is making a big, AI-focused change to its platform aimed at giving its client base even more visibility over network quality and resilience.
+But now, ThousandEyes is making big, AI-focused changes to its platform aimed at giving its client base even more visibility over network quality and resilience.

 "Digital experience assurance helps to build upon this evolutionary journey beyond metrics, beyond monitoring, towards a platform that delivers on a closed loop system," Vaccaro told CNBC in an exclusive interview ahead of the Monday Cisco Live event in Las Vegas.

-Among the other features, DXA comes with are the ability for businesses to correlate, analyze, diagnose, predict, optimize, and remediate with little or no manual intervention.
+Among the other capabilities, DXA comes with are the ability for businesses to correlate, analyze, diagnose, predict, optimize, and remediate with little or no manual intervention.

 Cisco ThousandEyes says its platform is powered by over 650 billion daily measurements collected from around the globe.
 The firm committed to giving businesses visibility into their internal environments, including on-premises networks and cloud environments.